 Compliance for the proposed minimum evaporator specific efficiency requirements would not require additional acceptance testing.
-Compliance would be achieved through initial permit review of the selected refrigeration equipment, and simple field verification of the installed evaporators.
+Compliance would be achieved through initial permit review of the selected refrigeration equipment, a completed certificate of installation that confirming that the specified efficiency of evaporators were installed and building department inspection of the installed evaporators.
 The existing compliance form used for refrigerated warehouses would be modified to prompt the building inspector to verify the requirements and fill out check boxes accordingly.
 Evaporator manufactures would be required to provide rated input power requirements (kW), which is currently not typically provided as part of equipment submittal documentation.